Module scenariogeneration.xodr.links

 Expand source code

-Experimental function to connect lanes of two roads given the corresponding lane IDs
+"""Connect lanes of two roads given their corresponding lane IDs.

 Parameters